abeldekat/lazyvim-menu-addon/README.md

 ### vscode extra

 The [vscode extra] defines a key for `leader s` that is not intercepted.
-When using vscode, please do not remap `leader s` using this addon.
+When using vscode, please do not change `leader s` using this addon.

 ### java extra